root$ lsmod | grep br_netfilter

-Anypoint Platform Private Cloud Edition supports the default SELinux profile running in strict mode.
+Although SELinux is not required, Anypoint Platform PCE supports the default SELinux profile running in strict mode.
 If your environment uses a custom profile, it must provide an unconstrained user context when running the installer.
-Review any custom profiles with your customer support representative.
+Review any custom profiles with your MuleSoft representative.

 root$ modprobe br_netfilter

 Ensure a module is loaded after a reboot by using the following command:

 root$ echo 'br_netfilter' > /etc/modules-load.d/br_netfilter.conf

 Ensure that no processes on your system set this flag to